Frequently Asked Questions

 What are the review categories of an IRB application?

 There are three review categories depending on the potential risk to the participants.
-Full Review (high risk) needs full IRB review; Expedited Review (minimal risk) needs two IRB members to review; and Exempt Review (low risk) and is reviewed by the Chair of the IRB.
+Full Review (high risk) needs full IRB review; Expedited Review (minimal risk) and Exempt Review (low risk).

 What is exempt research?